jheanlee/Aqueduct/README.md

 ##### run options
 ```
 Options:
-  -h,--help                        Print this help message and exit
+  -h,--help                        Print this help Message and exit
   -k,--tls-map_key TEXT REQUIRED       The path to a private map_key file used for TLS encryption
   -c,--tls-cert TEXT REQUIRED      The path to a certification file used for TLS encryption
   -p,--control INT [30330]         Client will connect via 0.0.0.0:<port>